How to Control Bagworms in Your Landscape

 When to Treat

 So, it’s like we said above, the trick to controlling these pest is good timing.
 Once the caterpillars are not feeding, chemical control methods are not effective.
 If the infestation isn’t too large, it might be possible to physically remove most of the bags at this point to remove the eggs that will hatch next year.
-However, because these bags blend into the foliage, it can be difficult to get them all, so it’s a good idea to still chemically control the caterpillars in May and June.
+However, because these bags blend into the foliage, it can be difficult to get them all, so it’s a good idea to still chemically control the caterpillars in May and June (or July if they are still feeding).

 Chemical control products include Ferti-Lome Natural Guard Caterpillar Killer Spray with Bt containing bacillus thuringiensis, which works by disrupting digestive system of the bagworms.
-Ferti-Lome Natural Guard also makes a great product containing spinosad which works both on contact and is toxic when ingested by insects (product name is simply Spinosad).
+Ferti-Lome Natural Guard also makes a great product containing spinosad which works both on contact and is toxic when ingested by insects (product name is Spinosad or Spinosad Soap).
 Hi-Yield 38 Plus, containing permethrin, is also effective.
 Bonide Systemic Insect Control containing acephate will also control bagworms.
 We carry all of these control methods.
 Bottomline, put treatment of evergreens on your gardening calendar.
 Early summer is the best time to treat for this pest, typically.
 If you miss this opportunity, the effectiveness of control decreases greatly.
+If you have bagworms this year, plan to spray again next year (mid-May) to catch any young caterpillars that hatch next season.